marcuspat/turbo-flow-claude/Rackspace_Kubernetes_Cluster_Survival_Guide.md

 ---

-## ⚡ Quick Reference Commands
+## Quick Reference Commands

-Copy-paste these when shit hits the fan.
+Copy & paste these when sh*t hits the fan.
 No explanations, just fixes.

 ### Connection Issues